jnlandu/optim/README.md

 <img src="imgs/low_4th.png" alt="comparison 1">

 <figcaption>Comparison of all variants of the SGD: plots of the errors of the
-objective vs iterations for 1) low correlated data and 2) higher correlated data</figcaption>
+objective vs iterations for low correlated data</figcaption>

 </figure>